What is a Wi-Fi or wireless network?

 RF data is captured for all wireless devices in the area.
 This includes both Wi-Fi and non-Wi-Fi devices.

-Details of the type of wireless clients on the network are captured and analysed.
-Often poorly performing clients can cause the whole network to run slower.
+Details of the type of wireless clients on your network are captured and analysed.
+Often, poorly performing clients can cause your whole network to run slower.

 Assessment components

-The wireless network assessment will be bespoke for your network.
-We’ll discuss your requirements, any current issues with your network and your plans for future developments.
+Your wireless network assessment will be bespoke for your network.
+We'll discuss your requirements, any current network issues, and plans for future developments.
 Generally, the assessment comprises the following components:

-A capture of all network components and their configuration.
+Capturing all of your network components and their configuration.
 Also included is an audit of AP placement and orientation.

-An RF survey consists of RF data gathering of the current wireless network coverage, including signal strength, noise floor, capacity and interference.
+Consists of RF data gathering of your current wireless network coverage, including signal strength, noise floor, capacity and interference.
 An audit of user density and expected application usage is also included.

-Wi-Fi Analysis captures all of the Wi-Fi environment, including neighbouring networks and rogue networks.
-Identification of problem areas, for example, high utilisation, poor performance and sources of interference.
-Wi-Fi Client analysis.
+Wi-Fi analysis captures your entire Wi-Fi environment, including neighbouring and rogue networks—identification of problem areas, for example, high utilisation, poor performance and sources of interference.
+We'll also perform Wi-Fi client analysis.

 Further analysis components

-Protocol analysis involves a deep dive data gathering of wireless traffic, focusing on the identified problem areas.
+Protocol analysis involves a deep dive data gathering of wireless traffic, focusing on your identified problem areas.
 Wireless packets are captured and analysed.
-Problem areas are analysed to ensure efficient network performance, such as data capture of the client roaming process.
+Problem areas are analysed to ensure efficient network performance, such as client roaming process data capture.

 Spectrum analysis is the deep dive data gathering of non-Wi-Fi signals.
-Those that are causing performance degradation on the network are identified.
-Further data gathering of spectrum utilisation for both Wi-Fi and non-Wi-Fi devices is also completed.
+Those that are causing performance degradation on your network are identified.
+Further data gathering of spectrum utilisation for Wi-Fi and non-Wi-Fi devices is also completed.

 Assessment deliverables